 Opioids are a class of drugs derived from the opium poppy plant.
 When taken as prescribed, these drugs help to relieve chronic pain.
-Opioid medications work by lessening the amount of pain signals that your body sends to your brain, as well as changing how the brain responds to these signals.
+Opioid medications work by lessening a number of pain signals that your body sends to your brain, as well as changing how the brain responds to these signals.
 Although generally legal, the United States Drug Enforcement Administration schedules opioids as controlled narcotics, due to their extremely addictive properties.
 The class ranges anywhere from I to III, depending on the substance in question.
 Opioid Addiction is a potentially life-threatening disorder if left untreated.
 Please call Restore Drug Detox Treatment at 855-636-5785 if you or a loved one needs help breaking free from opioid addiction.

 Opioid drugs are generally divided into three subcategories:

 - Naturally Occurring – drugs specifically made from opium, such as morphine